UNESCO World Heritages of Korea

-Korea's Cultural Heritage conveys a genuine sentiment of simplicity and peacefulness.
-The historical background of the heritage is diverse, encompassing the history of Korea from ancient times (Dolmen sites) to the Joseon Dynasty.
-The sites embody a wide variety of values from tidy and neat artistic spirit to scientific rationality as witnessed in such traditional constructions as a royal palaces or temples.
+The historical background of Korea's Cultural Heritage Sites is diverse, encompassing the history of Korea from ancient times (Dolmen sites) to the Joseon dynasty.
+The sites embody a wide variety of values from tidy and neat artistic spirit to scientific rationality as witnessed in the traditional architecture of royal palaces or temples.

-The volcanic island of Jeju-do has an outstandingly beautiful natural environment that is significant for its geological features and ecological value.
-In 2007, Jeju-do Island was listed as a UNESCO Natural Heritage Site under the name of "Jeju Volcanic Island and Lava Tubes."
-This includes Mount Hallasan Natural Reserve, the Geomunoreum Lave Tube System and Seongsan Ilchulbong Peak.
+The volcanic island of Jeju has an outstandingly beautiful natural environment that is significant for its geological features and ecological value.
+In 2007, Jeju Island was listed as a UNESCO Natural Heritage Site under the name of "Jeju Volcanic Island and Lava Tubes."
+This includes Hallasan Natural Reserve, Geomunoreum Lave Tube System and Seongsan Ilchulbong Tuff Cone.

-An international assessment committee appointed by the UNESCO Secretary General reviews the list of World Intangible Heritage of Humanity every two years with the mission of safeguarding and protecting such intangible heritage as language, culture, music, dance, games, myths, rituals, customs and handicrafts.
+An international assessment committee appointed by the UNESCO Secretary General reviews the list of World Intangible Heritage of Humanity with the mission of safeguarding and protecting intangible heritages such as language, culture, music, dance, games, myths, rituals, customs and handicrafts.

-A total of nineteen examples of Korean intangible heritage are on the list, including: The Royal Ancestral Ritual in the Jongmyo Shrine and its Music (2001); The Pansori Epic Chant (2003); The Gangneung Danoje Festival (2005); Ganggangsullae Dance (2009); Namsadang-nori Performance (2009); Yeongsanjae, Celebration of Buddha’s Sermon on Vulture Peak Mountain (2009); Jeju Chilmeoridang-yeongdeung-gut Shaman Ritual (2009); the Cheoyongmu Dance (2009); Gagok, lyric song cycles accompanied by an orchestra (2010); Falconry, a living human heritage (2010); Daemokjang, traditional wooden architecture (2010); Weaving of Mosi (fine ramie) in the Hansan region (2011); Taekkyeon, a traditional Korean martial art (2011), Jultagi, tightrope walking (2011); Arirang, lyrical folk song in the Republic of Korea (2012); Kimjang, making and sharing kimchi (2013); Nongak, Community band music, dance and rituals in the Republic of Korea (2014); Juldarigi, traditional ritual wishing for a good harvest, a tug-of-war game (2015); ); and Culture of Jeju Haenyeo, women divers of Jeju Island (2016); and Ssireum, Traditional Korean Westling (2018).
+A total of twenty items are inscribed on the UNESCO Intangible Cultural Heritage list: Royal Ancestral Ritual in the Jongmyo Shrine and its Music (2001); Pansori, Epic Chant (2003); Gangneung Danoje Festival (2005); Ganggangsullae, Circle Dance (2009); Namsadang-nori Itinerant Troupe Performance (2009); Yeongsanjae, Celebration of Buddha’s Sermon on Vulture Peak Mountain (2009); Jeju Chilmeoridang Yeongdeunggut, Shamanic Performance in the Chilmeoridang Shrine (2009); The Dance of Cheoyong (2009); Gagok, lyric song cycles accompanied by an orchestra (2010); Falconry, a living human heritage (2010); Daemokjang, traditional wooden architecture (2010); Hansan Mosi Jjagi, Fine Ramie Weaving of Hansan (2011); Taekkyeon, a traditional Korean martial art (2011), Jultagi, tightrope walking (2011); Arirang, lyrical folk song in the Republic of Korea (2012); Kimjang, making and sharing kimchi (2013); Nongak, Farmers' Performance (2014); Juldarigi, traditional ritual wishing for a good harvest, a tug-of-war game (2015); Culture of Jeju Haenyeo, women divers of Jeju Island (2016); and Ssireum, Traditional Korean Westling (2018).